joeyparrish/moonshot/README.md

 build on the command-line.
 Either way, you need to install Inform 7 from http://inform7.com/downloads/ if you don't already have it.

-For command-line builds on Linux, just type `make`.
+For command-line builds on Linux using Docker, just type `make`.

 The HTML output goes to `MoonShot.materials/Release/`.